A Wildwoods Campaign Prologue

 The race is on

 In round 3 and 4, the race was on.
-Both warband were running, or trying their best to do so, for the forest edge and the starting point of the mountain pass.
+Both warbands were running, or trying their best to do so, for the edge and the starting point of the mountain pass.
 Slowly, but steadily, would our two opponents pull and push their cargoes towards the Wildwoods.
 Arthrose and his soldiers were a bit more skilled and motivated to do so.
 Fizban’s men would constantly slip on the treacherous ice shelf.

 New horizons ahead